Princess Isabella of Parma: Impact on Joseph and Maria Christina

-Joseph was devastated by her death and never fully recovered.
-On his mother's insistence, he remarried to Maria Josepha of Bavaria in 1765, who physically repulsed him and whom he mistreated despite her attempts to accommodate him.
+Joseph was devastated by Isabella's death and never fully recovered.
+He considered marrying Isabella's younger sister Luisa, but she was already engaged to Charles, Prince of Asturias (later Charles V of Spain).
+Under pressure from his mother, he married his second cousin Maria Josepha of Bavaria in 1765.
+Maria Josepha physically repulsed him, and he mistreated her despite her attempts to accommodate him.
 She died of smallpox after two years of marriage.
-He adored his only child, Maria Theresa, who died of pleurisy in 1770, aged seven.
-While the love he had felt for his wife helped develop his more positive attributes, after her death, he became even more sarcastic, easily irritable, and aggressive than he had been before his marriage.
+He adored his only living child, Maria Theresa, who died of pleurisy in 1770, aged seven.
+Joseph, who was considered to have a difficult personality, changed positively during his marriage to Isabella, but after her death, he became even more sarcastic, easily irritable, and aggressive after her death than he had been before.

 There is no record of Marie's reaction to Isabella's death.
-She took care of her daughter until she died in childhood, and married Prince Albert Casimir of Saxony in 1766 Later, she wrote that Isabella's death was 'to the great regret of all, but above all of me'.
+She took care of her daughter until she died in childhood.
+She married Prince Albert Casimir of Saxony in 1766 as the only one of Maria Theresa's children to be allowed to choose their own spouse.
+Later, she wrote that Isabella's death had been “to the great regret of all, but above all of me”.

+What a loss to humanity such a princess [is]!
+What a disaster for the whole State, for the whole family, and for me, wretched one!
+She is incomparable!
+There has never been, there is not, there will never be such a princess or such a woman.